 SpaceCareers.uk is a careers website for young people

-There is a lack of complete and comprehensive information on the huge number of different career paths into the space sector, but we are working to change that.
+There is a lack information on the huge number of different career paths into the space sector, but we are working to change that.

 We have been recognised by the Prime Minister as "a crucial service to thousands of people across the country that want to learn more about careers in the space industry" and two of our founders were awarded Points of Light awards in recognition of their outstanding work.